 This box contained any clothing and other mementos that reminded me of my ex-girlfriend.

 Yes, this is one of those blog posts.
 I hope this doesn’t discourage further reading.
-I’ll do my best to refrain from being trite or overly-emotional.
-In my eyes, though, the former is the greater crime.
+I’ll do my best to refrain from being overly-emotional – or worse – trite.

 Finally, for the ease of writing, I have come up with a replacement name for her.
 A kind of pseudonym, if you will.
 I made sure to adopt a name that is not shared by any of my friends – on Facebook or in real life.
 From here on out, I shall refer to my ex-girlfriend as Penny.